 Whether you’re a new Thrifty Traveler or a longtime reader, you probably know we’re obsessed with Google Flights.
 It is simply the best platform out there to search for airfare, no matter your travel needs.
 And the competition isn’t particularly close.

-Read on for everything you need to know about using Google Hotels to book lodging.
+Read on for everything you need to know about using the Google Hotels search feature to find the best hotel deals and book your lodging.

 All About the Google Hotels Booking Platform

 By visiting Google.com/hotels you will come across a user interface that looks very similar to what you know and love from Google Flights.
 It’s simple and very intuitive, and you’ll be able to enter a destination where you need lodging, dates and the number of guests you will be traveling with.

 I started off by searching for hotels in New York City for a long weekend in May.
 The hotels platform integrates with Google Maps and will show you exactly where each property is located throughout the city.
 This is extremely helpful if you know you want to stay in a certain area or by a landmark for a specific event.

 And since Manhattan is huge, the search results literally populated hundreds of hotel options.
 Because of this, utilizing the search features will come in handy.

 Once you have dialed in on where exactly you want to stay, Google Hotels offers a number of different filters to zero in on your options even further.
 You can filter by guest rating, amenities, hotel chains, hotel class, and even set both a floor and ceiling price of what you are willing to pay.
 Unfortunately, there isn’t yet a way to filter out hotels that charge those pesky resort fees.